Archduke Karl Ludwig of Austria

 The Execution of Emperor Maximilian of Mexico by Edouard Manet; Credit – Wikipedia

 Through the machinations of Napoleon III, Emperor of the French, Karl Ludwig’s second elder brother Maximilian became Emperor of Mexico.
 The Liberal forces led by Mexican President Benito Juarez refused to recognize him as Emperor.
 Three years later, Maximilian was taken into custody.
-He was court-martialed and sentenced to death, and executed by a firing squad.
+He was court-martialed, sentenced to death, and executed by a firing squad.
 Karl Ludwig’s eldest brother Emperor Franz Joseph had only one son, Crown Prince Rudolf and now, Karl Ludwig was the second in the line of succession.

 Karl Ludwig’s nephew Crown Prince Rudolf of Austria; Credit – Wikipedia